markclements/website/Origins.md

 [![flask](./img/pswanflskBROKEN.gif)](http://www.visionlearning.com/library/module_viewer.php?mid=171)

 *Figure: Pasteur's Exerimental Design.
-Click the images to view the tutorial:Experimentation in practice:: nvestigating the spontaneous generation of life*
+Click the images to view the tutorial, "Experimentation in practice:investigating the spontaneous generation of life"*

 The flask was open to the air but because of the shape of its neck, airborne organisms could not reach the broth.
 The liquid remained